 Most of the restaurants accept credit cards as payment, but those without electricity (for example island Scedro) maybe will be unable to charge your credit card so cash is again the best solution.
 Always check the price list in any restaurant before choosing fish.
 Croatian fish is well known and some types are expensive.
 Even cheaper fishes are good, especially if they are grilled.
 Also with ordering mixed meat you will not make a mistake.
 Grilled vegetables or plain boiled are part of Croatian daily menu (chard for example).
 For Vegetarians Risotto or Italian pasta with mixed salad can be good choice!
-Macrobiotic restaurants are not so common but there is one in Split (old part of town, near ACI Marina).
-Kids of course like pizza, but grilled fish they should try and mixed meat or "čevapčići".
+Kids of course like pizza, but they should try grilled fish, mixed meat or "čevapčići".

 Some islands, which don't have frequent connection to the mainland and are poorly inhabited, have no water pipes, so even a bottle of water can surprise you in price and the food came from "far away", so everything could appear a bit more expensive.

 Many restaurants now also offer mooring buoys in front of their restaurants.
 Some of them do not charge any fees for this, but expect that someone who uses their berth service should eat or drink in the restaurant.
 Since such berths in high season are often occupied, if you have a certain restaurant in mind, you should reserve both a table and a berth in advance, and clear whether the berth is included in price.